Birth and Fetal Death Registration Information for Hospital Staff

 Minnesota Birth Record Filing Timeliness

 Has your facility met and maintained the timeliness in registration goal?
-See data by facility, for the years 2017, 2018 and 2019 through July, in Birth Record Filing Timeliness by Facility and Year (Excel).
+See data by facility, for the years 2017, 2018 and 2019, in Birth Record Filing Timeliness by Facility and Year (Excel).
+The data for 2019 is for filed records only.
+Some records remain unfinished at this posting.

 Birth Registrar Training